eduvpn/documentation/AUTH_CLIENT_CERT.md

 portal.
 No need for complicated user authentication scenarios if you client devices already have access to an organization issued client certificate.

+**NOTE**: this misuses `ShibAuthentication` at the moment, this is not a final solution.
+We need a special one with e.g. `REMOTE_USER` only.

+**NOTE**: with client certificate authentication, Logout is not possible so we should hide the Logout button in the portal as to not confuse the user.

 ## Web Server

 **NOTE**: configuring client certificate authentication is **separate** from